 In a dramatic phone conference with the legal team, he speaks on a personal level, explaining that he needs the software to support his family, and in return for settling the matter he can help the company fix a problem.
 He’s friendly, like in the dream.
 He reaches out, like in the dream.

-The lead attorney, a mother who knows what it’s like to support a family, agrees to his deal.
-Soon afterward, the paperwork is signed and the situation is resolved.
+The lead attorney, a mother who knows what it’s like to support a family, initially balks at his deal, then a week later mysteriously agrees to it.
+Soon afterward, they sign the paperwork, situation resolved.
 He gets the clear legal ownership he needs to sell the software.

 Evidence of Precognition

 An investigation of train crashes on the U.S. east coast during the 1950s concludes that trains that crashed or derailed had significantly fewer passengers than the same trains on other days.
 The four passenger planes hijacked on September 11, 2001 had half their usual number of passengers.

 You don’t have to look far to find reports of people who don’t board flights that crash because of a bad feeling.
 But sometimes, the reason why people miss those flights appears to be dumb luck.
 Funny man Seth MacFarlane was booked on American Airlines Flight 11 on the morning of September 11, 2001, but arrived ten minutes late because his travel agent gave him the wrong departure time.